nsLittle/negativity-reframer/README.md

 ## Negativity Reframer

-This is dark side of the reframer.
+This is the dark side of the reframer app.